 The Sawatch Range is a large, high section of the Rocky Mountains in central Colorado.
 This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher that 14,000 feet including Mount Elbert, which is the highest peak in the Rockies at 14,440 feet.
 Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
-These peaks are high enough that snow typically lasts into late July and some years may last year round.
+These peaks are high enough that snow typically lasts into late July and some years may last year-round.

+The San Juans Mountain Range is the largest range in Colorado by area.
 These rugged mountains are also home to sheepherders as the high alpine meadows provide ample opportunities for grazing.
-Lucky students will get a glimpse into the days of the old West as they see shepherds on horseback working their flock with help from their sheepdogs.
+Lucky students may get to spot shepherds on horseback traveling with their herd.

 The Maroon Bells-Snowmass Wilderness is located in the rugged Elk Mountains of Colorado.
 The Elk Mountains rise 9,000 feet above the Roaring Fork Valley.
 The mountains are known for their red coloring, spectacular wildflowers and for the huge aspen groves that grow along the mountainsides.